Come Write in Dingle, Ireland in 2026!

 WALKING WRITERS- Suzanne Strempek Shea

-There’s so much to see on the Dingle Peninsula, and this workshop will allow you to take more of it in while getting writing done in some stellar settings.
-We’ll walk through pastures leading up the hill to a tower.
-We’ll hike a sloping harborside path to a lighthouse.
-We’ll trek along an historic strand.
-Once at our destinations, we’ll write from prompts related to the area, or about the experience getting there.
+There’s so much to see in Dingle, and this workshop will allow you to take some of it in while getting some writing done.
+Heading out each morning from Bambury’s Guest House, we’ll walk to areas of interest in and around Dingle town.
+Once at a destination, this totally generative workshop will have you writing from prompts related to the day’s location, or about the experience of getting there.
 Or you may write whatever you’d like to write in these places guaranteed to inspire (all genres welcome).
-Destinations will depend on the weather of the day; alternate indoor locations will be available on days with poor weather.
-This workshop is offered to those physically able to walk up hilly and possibly slippery paths, and able to walk in general at a steady pace for 30 to 45 minutes at a time.
+This workshop is offered to those physically able to walk up sometimes hilly and possibly slippery paths, and able to walk in general at a steady pace for 30 to 45 minutes at a time.
 Sturdy footwear and raingear are recommended.
-Sometimes-spotty cell service prevents us from including those who’d like to join our journeys via the Internet in real time, but we will be happy to share with any Dingle Writers’ Workshop participants all information about the destinations and the related prompts.
+A related writing assignment must be submitted prior to the workshop (details to come).

 What does the schedule include?